andreaslordos/polaris/roadmap.md

    - Establish environment configuration and deployment pipeline.

 2. **Data & Map Integration**
    - Define data model for landmarks.
    - Integrate mapping library and display basic markers.
+Make sure to make the design cute and friendly.

 3. **Chat & Interaction Layer**
    - Build chat UI and intent-handling logic.
    - Connect chat actions to landmark data queries.

 4. **Enhanced AI Capabilities**
-   - Add optional AI-driven responses for natural interaction.
+   - Add AI-driven responses for natural interaction.
    - Implement prompt engineering and data grounding.
+   - Conversational AI would be best, with voice input option (optional)

 5. **Deployment & Quality Assurance**
    - Deploy to a hosting platform with basic monitoring.
-   - Conduct cross-browser and mobile testing.

-6. **Iteration & Expansion**
+6. **Iteration & Expansion**  (don't need to worry about this)
    - Expand landmark dataset and refine UX based on user feedback.
-   - Explore additional features (voice input, AR overlays).

 ---